prycey77/typescript-template/README.md

 ## Notes

-- Maybe it's a good idea for our [`tsconfig.json`](tsconfig.json) to extend a [base TSConfig](https://github.com/tsconfig/bases/) of some sort?
-- An `outDir` of `out/` is specified in [`tsconfig.json`](tsconfig.json), not sure if this is what we want?
-- What framework are we going to use for testing, I assume Jest since it's used in [looop-web-ui](https://github.com/BxLooop/looop-web-ui)?
-- Decided on CommonJS module code generation after reading [this article](https://www.tsmean.com/articles/learn-typescript/typescript-module-compiler-option/).
-- Currently, no entry point is specified in [`package.json`](package.json).
-- ESLint was configured like so:
-    ```
-    $ ./node_modules/.bin/eslint --init
-    ✔ How would you like to use ESLint? · style
-    ✔ What type of modules does your project use? · esm
-    ✔ Which framework does your project use? · none
-    ✔ Does your project use TypeScript? ·  Yes
-    ✔ Where does your code run? · browser
-    ✔ How would you like to define a style for your project? · guide
-    ✔ Which style guide do you want to follow? · google
-    ✔ What format do you want your config file to be in? · JSON
-    ```
-    and `"node": true` was added to the [`.eslintrc.json`](.eslintrc.json) manually afterwards.
 - Maybe we should use a `README.md` template like [this one](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) to ensure that all of our `README.md` files are well structured and useful?